 As if that wasn’t enough.
 Swearing can be memorable.
 It sticks in the mind when recruited for emphasis.

-A seriously well-placed cuss word from a therapist can emphasize an important therapeutic intervention.
+A seriously well-placed cuss word from a therapist can emphasize an essential therapeutic intervention.
 As Master couples therapist Susan Johnson once said, “a good therapist says important things…a great therapist says friggin’ important things over and over.”

-Ok …so maybe she didn’t say “friggin’.”
+OK…so maybe she didn’t say “friggin’.”